coreeng/knowledge-platform/knowledge-base/content/core-platform/features/platform-security/feature-corporate-integrations.md

 +++

 ## Motivation

-Give corproate functions visibility into applications running on the containers platform
+* Give corporate functions visibility into applications running on the containers platform

 ## Requirements